cyl-art/personal-projects/README.md

    Consists of Puzzle and Minesweeper parts.
    Branch: project-1.
 3. Project 2
    Consists of Pagerank and Heredity parts.
-Uses implementations of Marlov Chains and focuses on probability operations.
+Uses implementations of Markov Chains and focuses on probability operations.
    Branch: project-2.
 4. Project 3
    Consists of a Crossword part.
 Focuses on optimization.
 Uses Backtracking Search algorithm, implemets functions for node and arc consistency enforcing.